Overview of Indiana Taxes

 Indiana state tax quick facts

 Indiana’s statewide income tax has decreased twice in recent years.
-It went from a flat rate of 3.4% to 3.3% in 2015 and then down to 3.23% for 2017.
+It went from a flat rate of 3.4% to 3.3% in 2015 and then down to 3.23% for 2017 and beyond.
 Those rates, taken alone, would give Indiana some of the lowest income taxes in the country, but Indiana counties also levy their own income taxes in addition to the state tax.
 This lifts the total rate in some places to more than 6.5%.

 Indiana Income Tax